jdiedrich02/Solar-System/README.md

 ## Tech

-I decided to use Java for this project (specifically Java Swing).
+I decided to use Java for this project (specifically Java Swing) because I want to learn how to create a cool project in a variety of different programming languages!
 This is used to create a new window where we have some circles that rotate around a bigger circle (SO COOL).
 I actually was interested in how computers were able to generate images of a Black Hole, so I asked ChatGPT how they did this.
 It responded back with some code showing an orbit.
 This is when the idea hit me to make a solar system animation instead.
 I built on what ChatGPT gave me by adding all of the planets and calculating the specific orbits, as well as other additions for completed orbits, etc.

 This project has the 7 planets of our solar system (sorry pluto :( ) that rotate around our sun.
 The rotation speeds are calculated based on the amount of days it takes for the planet to make a full rotation around our sun.